samjones00/docs/docs/_documentation/Testing.md

 ## Integration Testing

+If your test project is targeting netcore, `AppSelfHostBase` is available in the `ServiceStack.Kestrel` package.

 The [CustomerRestExample.cs](https://github.com/ServiceStack/ServiceStack/blob/master/tests/ServiceStack.WebHost.Endpoints.Tests/CustomerRestExample.cs) shows an example of a stand-alone integration test.
 Integration tests in ServiceStack just involves starting a standard [self-host](/self-hosting) ServiceStack Instance when the Test Fixture Starts up and disposing it when it tears down.
 Your integration tests can then communicate with the self-host exactly the same as if it were a remote ServiceStack instance (since that's all it is), e.g:

 ```csharp